johan-wallermark/warehouse/README.md

 ./gradlew build jibDockerBuild
 ```

-Note that jibDockerBuild builds towards a Docker daemon rather then directly
+Note that jibDockerBuild builds towards a Docker daemon rather than directly
 towards a repository.

 ## Installing the helm chart